AnnexLabs/AnnexUI/README.md

 - Prevention of mobile zooming when the search input is focused on

 #### Releases
-Below are a few notes on commands used to create a release tag and push that release tag.
+Below are a couple notes on commands used to create a release tag and push that release tag.
 Thereafter a release can be created via [/releases](https://github.com/AnnexLabs/AnnexUI/releases/new).